The Open Laboratory is the annual anthology of the best writing on science blogs. Yes, this is an actual, physical book, printed on paper.

 In 2008, guest editor Jennifer Rohn brought her editorial skills (as well as skills in persuading several other people to help) to produce an even more professionally edited and prettier book – you can find it here.

-The sixth edition (Open Laboratory 2012, we are skipping 2011 due to new schedules) will be published by a real publisher in September – Scientific American Books, an imprint of Farrar, Straus and Giroux.
+The sixth edition, for which the entries are being compiled now, will be published by a real publisher - Scientific American Books, an imprint of Farrar, Straus and Giroux.
 Thus, some of the dates and deadline will have to change, but the result will be a professionally produced book which will also get proper marketing and will thus hopefully sell more copies than it is possible to sell via Lulu.com.
-This year’s editor is Jennifer Ouellette.
-Next year’s editor will be announced later.
+This year's editor is Jennifer Ouellette.

 It is now expected by the science blogosphere that I post the full updated listing of all the submissions every Monday morning.
 This serves as a reminder for bloggers to submit their (and other people’s) posts, and to some extent prevents duplicate entries.
 But most importantly, it presents a growing listing of some of the most exciting work on science blogs.
 This is a weekly post where bloggers can discover each other and discover blogs they were not previously aware of.
 Thus it is also a promotion for all the bloggers involved.

 The complete transparency of the process and the community involvement in the entire project are the biggest strength of it.
 Everyone in the science blogging world feels a little bit of pride in it and a little bit of ownership in it.
 Competition is tough, but everyone is very sportman-like when the final winners are announced in late December or early January, everyone congratulates the winners and everyone helps promote the book to their friends and families.
 Thus the project serves both as a glue for the community and as a means for the community to promote itself to the people outside of it, including people who are not online at all.
 Thus both the science and the world of blogging gain new readers from the project.